kevinfrey/optimistic-weather/README.md

 - **Lucide Icons** available for future optimistic iconography.

 ## API Notes
-- Forecast requests call `fetchOptimisticForecast` in `src/services/openWeather.ts`, which performs geocoding then constructs highlights from the first ~24 hours of data.
+- Forecast requests call `fetchOptimisticForecast` in `src/services/openWeather.ts`, which performs geocoding (with fuzzy matching + postal lookups) then constructs highlights from the first ~24 hours of data.
 - The app surfaces error details when the API returns 4xx/5xx responses, so you can see authentication or location issues instantly.
 - To avoid rate limits in production, consider caching responses or throttling repeated lookups.